 The injection process continues until the end of the upward stroke of the plunger and the lower end of helix uncovers the spill port.
 After the uncovering of spill port, the pressure of the fuel in the barrel drops down when fuel travels back to the suction chamber through the vertical slots on the plunger.
 At that time both the spring-loaded injector and spring-loaded delivery vales are closed and stops the injection process.
 This closing process is necessary to avoid further addition of fuel into the combustion chamber.
 This process continually repeated while working on the engine.

 The main types of injectors which are used in automobiles are as follow

-Mechanical injectors: This is the example of advancement in technology in the field of fuel injection system.
+Mechanical injectors: This is the example of advancement in technology in the field of fuel injection systems.
 It is almost similar to the blast injectors as above discussed but the only difference in some mechanisms which are installed in mechanically operated injectors.
 These are run by camshaft, gears and some special types of cams.
-All these combine work and controls the time of fuel injection by opening and closing of valve.
+All these combine work and controls the time of fuel injection by opening and closing of the valve.

 Injectors are used in almost every automobile for example in cars, buses, trucks, and tractors.
 Injector delivers the fuel into the injection system of automobiles and it is located on the head of the engine or sometimes threaded into the combustion chamber with the nozzle inside.

 This is all about injector construction, working, types, etc. If you have any queries regarding this article, ask by commenting.
 If you like this article, don’t forget to share it on social networks.
 Subscribe our website for more informative articles.
 Thanks for reading it.